 This is a very common literary technique which holds up well in creating compellingly clear copy.

 In a nutshell, a passive voice describes something being done to someone or something.
 It's impersonable and doesn't create a sense of urgency.

 Example: Your email will be answered by our sales team within 24 hours.

 An active voice enlivens your copy, indicating a clear action will be taking place soon.
 Active sentences also use less words, and are easier to understand.

 Example: Our sales team will get back to you within 24 hours.

 Are you looking to create clear and consistent copy?

 Then ask questions that clearly speak to the heart of your audience's concerns.

-Creating and refining a unique tone-of-voice takes time, and both an understanding of your business and your target market.
-You want them to say a firm "definitely!" to your products and services, not "what the?".
+Creating and refining a unique brand voice takes time, and both an understanding of your business and your target market.
+You want them to say a firm "YES PLEASE!" to your products and services, not "what the?".